Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 The procedure is performed according to the following scheme:

-• Then percussion is performed along the mid-clavicular lines in the area of \u200b\u200bthe first and second intercostal space.
-On the left side, percussion is not performed, since cardiac dullness interferes with the process.
-Heart sounds drown out the sound of the lungs when tapped.
+• Then percussion is carried out along the midclavicular lines in the area of the first and second intercostal spaces.
+On the left side, percussion is not performed, since cardiac dullness interferes with the process here.
+The sounds of the heart drown out the sound of the lungs made when tapping.

 Percussion in children